MY STORY

 stayed for the free therapy

-I was first introduced to yoga by my older brother and sister when I was 15 years old.
+I was first introduced to yoga by my older brother and sister when I was 15 years old, hot yoga and power vinyasa — hard to believe that was 25 years ago!
 The invigorating sensations of strengthening the body in new ways kept me coming back for more, and a few yoga practices a week was the perfect complement to basketball and long-distance running.

 Serious (shown above).